Skip to content

 Bundler

 The Bundler merges multiple documents at the same VFS resource path into a single XML response.
-When an agent ACQUIREs a skill, core and organization files at that path are concatenated into one payload:
+When an agent loads a skill (USE SKILL), core and organization files at that path are concatenated into one payload:

 <rosetta:file id="..." dataset="..." path="skills/planning/SKILL.md" name="..." tags="..." frontmatter="...">